-We believe our liquidity is sufficient to meet our needs in 2013.
-We expect our cash usage for 2013 will be in the range of \$30-\$40 million and to end the year with (i) cash of \$90-\$100 million and (ii) liquidity of approximately \$75-\$85 million, after deducting the \$15.0 million minimum qualified cash requirement in our term loan.
-This forecast is based on 650,000 single-family housing starts for 2013, market prices for commodity products remaining relatively stable for the year, improvement in gross margin, an operating expense structure consistent with current levels, and capital expenditures of approximately \$8-\$12 million.
-We considered various scenarios when evaluating our liquidity for 2013, including housing starts consistent with 2012.
-We do not expect working capital or our current financing arrangements to be a source of funds for the next twelve months.
+We believe our liquidity is sufficient to meet our needs in 2014.
+We expect to generate cash of approximately \$20-\$30 million in 2014 and to end the year with (i) cash of \$75-\$85 million and (ii) liquidity of approximately \$230-\$240 million.
+This forecast is based on 725,000 single-family housing starts for 2014, market prices for commodity products remaining relatively stable for the year, improvement in gross margin, an operating expense structure consistent with current levels, and capital expenditures of approximately \$15-\$20 million.
+We considered various scenarios when evaluating our liquidity for 2014, including housing starts consistent with 2013.
+We do not expect working capital to be a source of funds for the next twelve months.

-In the event that housing starts or sales volume for 2013 are higher or lower than expected, or if other assumptions used in our forecasting differ from actual results, our forecasted cash usage and liquidity levels may change.
-Should the current industry conditions continue beyond 2013 or further deteriorate, we may be required to raise additional funds through the sale of common stock or debt in the public capital markets or in privately negotiated transactions.
+In the event that housing starts or sales volume for 2014 are higher or lower than expected, or if other assumptions used in our forecasting differ from actual results, our forecasted cash usage and liquidity levels may change.
+Should the current industry conditions deteriorate, we may be required to raise additional funds through the sale of common stock or debt in the public capital markets or in privately negotiated transactions.
 There can be no assurance that any of these financing options would be available on favorable terms, if at all.
 Alternatives to help supplement our liquidity position could include, but are not limited to, idling or permanently closing additional facilities, adjusting our headcount in response to current business conditions, attempts to renegotiate leases, and divesting of non-core businesses.
 There are no assurances that these steps will prove successful if housing activity does not improve.

 Since the beginning of the housing downturn, a primary focus has been on protecting our liquidity.
 Our action plan, which consisted of generating new business, reducing physical capacity, adjusting staffing levels, implementing cost containment programs, managing credit tightly, raising additional capital when needed, and conserving cash allowed us to mitigate the effects of the difficult industry conditions.
 While we continue to focus on these areas, we also plan to prudently utilize our liquidity to support anticipated sales growth, primarily related to our working capital, delivery fleet and staffing levels.
+We may also selectively pursue strategic acquisitions.